The development of the high-tech DynaRig on sailing superyachts

 In 2001, Dykstra had investigated an optimal sail plan for an environmentally-friendly, large, world cruising project.
 Evaluating all possible hard- and soft-sail options, for that project, they chose an Aerorig schooner, with the DynaRig a close second.
 At that time, however, the construction of a carbon fibre DynaRig was cost prohibitive.
 But Dykstra saw the value of the DynaRig and showed it, along with a traditional and modern square-rigs, a schooner rig and a sloop, to Perini Navi and Tom Perkins as potential sail plans for the existing 88 metre Perini Navi hull that would become Maltese Falcon.
 Perkins, a laser engineer by training, was intrigued by the DynaRig, enough so to buy the patent rights and residual technology originating with Prölsss DynaSchiff from the German government, which included reams of testing data.
 Perkins set up a company to build the carbon fibre spars on site with Fabio Perini designing the small captive outhaul motors that unfurl and tension the sails and the mandrel that winds them back into the mast.

 The design engineering and concept has proven itself since the yachts maiden voyage in 2006, consistently delivering speed under sail at 16 to 20 knots.
-With the success of Maltese Falcon and the research done by Dykstra and partners, it would appear that such a rig could have a successful future for large yachts.
+With the success of Maltese Falcon and the research done by Dykstra Naval Architects, it would appear that such a rig could have a successful future for large yachts.
 But in a note to us, Gerard Dykstra mentioned that the response has been slow in coming.
 To date the company now has refined the rig for a yacht under construction at Oceanco, is working on an 8,000 DWT cargo ship to be called the Ecoliner, and has researched the concept of two-masted yachts with Perini Navi and Ken Freivokh, who did the styling and interior design for Maltese Falcon.

 But why revive the clipper concept?
 Dykstra says because the windward performance is good and boat handling potential is excellent, in fact its ideal for single instrument panel operation one crewmember can control all functions.
 But most importantly, the rig allows safe, high average speeds in ocean conditions.